codesandbox/docs/packages/projects-docs/pages/learn/introduction/about-projects.md

 ## Tailored for your project

-Just like with CodeSandbox, we’ve built Projects to integrate directly with your project in an opinionated way.
+Just like with CodeSandbox, Projects was built to integrate directly with your project in an opinionated way.

-Hosted in the cloud, it runs on microVMs technology that are configurable to the size of your project.
+Hosted in the cloud, it runs on microVMs technology that is configurable to the size of your project.
 Not only does this make you faster as a developer, but it makes overall development more accessible for developers of all levels.

 ## Integrated with repositories

 In Projects, **every branch is its own development environment, backed by a unique URL**.
 This means that you can share your branch and it will always be running, even if you’re offline.

 This feature is specially useful when you’re working on a branch and need to quickly review a PR.
 Don't worry about stashing, running `yarn install`, or rolling back migrations on your current branch.
-Just open the PR branch's in a new window and start reviewing!
+Just open the PR in a new window and start reviewing!

 ## A running environment in seconds

-At Projects, we run the repositories on containers.
-When you press `Branch`, we create a new branch and development environment with running dev servers within a few seconds.
+Repositories are run on containers.
+When you press `Branch`, we automatically create a new branch and set up a development environment with running dev servers within a few seconds.

 <Video src="../../introduction-gitflow.mp4" />